materialsproject/pymatgen/docs/installation.md

 1. ffmpeg: For generation of movies in structure_vtk.py.
 The executable ffmpeg must be in the path.
 Get it at http://www.ffmpeg.org.
-2. enum: For the use of :class:`pymatgen.transformations.advanced_transformations.EnumerateStructureTransformation` and :mod:`pymatgen.command_line.enumlib_caller` module.
+2. enum: For the use of `pymatgen.transformations.advanced_transformations.EnumerateStructureTransformation` and `pymatgen.command_line.enumlib_caller` module.
 This library by Gus Hart provides a robust way to enumerate derivative structures.
 It can be used to completely enumerate all symmetrically distinct ordered structures of disordered structures via EnumerateStructureTransformation.
 Many other